 - Use hand sanitizers that contain at least 60% alcohol if soap and water are not available.

 - Avoid shaking hands while greeting people.
 Instead, use lower-risk gestures such as elbow bumps, foot bumps, etc.

 - Get enough sleep, eat a healthy diet, drink plenty of liquids and exercise if you are able.
 These steps will strengthen your immune system and enable you to fight off infections easier.

-Quarantine is used to separate and restrict the movement of well persons who may have been exposed to a prospective Coronavirus carrier.
+Quarantine is used to separate and restrict the movement of persons who may have been exposed to a prospective coronavirus carrier.
 These people may have been exposed to the infection and do not know it, or they may have the infection but do not show any symptoms.
-The quarantine can also help limit the spread of Coronavirus.
-If you have returned from any country, you must self-isolate (stay at home) for 14 days.
-Self-isolation is an effective precautionary measure to protect those around you from contracting Coronavirus:
+The quarantine can also help limit the spread of the infection.
+If you are returning from any country, you must self-isolate (stay at home) for 14 days.
+Self-isolation is an effective precautionary measure to protect those around you from contracting coronavirus: